mohamedamara7/Arithmetic-logic-Unit/README.md

    -  16-bit carry look-ahead adder with minimum gate delay that adds A0-15 to B0-15 then produces S0-15 and C16 using structural modelling.
    -  8-bit array(regular) multiplication.
    -  8-bit sequential multiplication.
-   -  radix-2 Booth’s multiplier for multiplying 8-bit operands.
+   -  Radix-2 Booth’s multiplier for multiplying 8-bit operands.
-   -  non-restoring division circuit.
+   -  Non-restoring division circuit.
    -  8-bit ALU with inputs (A , B) and Z as output which is capable of carrying out 8 operation(ADD,SUB,MULT,DIV,OR,AND,Not,XOR).
+   -  Ripple counter with d and t flip flops.
 -  You can find circuits designs in Circuit-Designs directory.